Skip to main content

 • Some peptide vendors include it with orders

-Buy sterile water in small single-use ampules rather than large vials.
-This avoids the temptation to reuse an open container.
+Sterile water is best purchased in small single-use ampules rather than large vials, which removes any incentive to reuse an open container.

 A Note on Other Liquids

 Do not use saline (0.9% sodium chloride) unless the peptide manufacturer specifically calls for it.
 Some peptides are sensitive to salt concentration.
-Do not use distilled water from a grocery store.
-It is not sterile.
+Do not use distilled water from a grocery store, as it is not sterile.
 Do not use any water that is not explicitly labeled for injection use.

 The correct choice for nearly every peptide reconstitution scenario is bacteriostatic water.
-Keep a few 10ml vials on hand, and you will be set for months of use.
+A small supply of 10ml vials on hand covers months of typical use.

 Get the peptide cheat sheet